ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-12-03-starting-the-new-project.md

 {% include youtube.html id="i711kNs6RKQ" %}

 Although I was planning to turn the truck into a gigantic construction site, I wanted to sleep in there as soon as possible to get a feeling for it.
-The first thing I did, was building a provisional bed and buying a new comfortable mattress.
+The first thing I did, was building a provisional <span id="bed">bed</span> and buying a new comfortable mattress.

 ![Provisional bed](/assets/images/IMG_3226.jpg)